Leonardo Koutris: Personal life

 Koutris holds both Greek as well as Brazilian citizenship, being born to a Greek father and a Brazilian mother.

 Stretcher bearer incident

-On 17 October 2015, during an Ergotelis game vs AEL at the AEL FC Arena for the Greek Football League, Koutris was involuntarily involved in a comical incident after having gone down injured by a challenge just outside the penalty area.
+On 17 October 2015, during a Football League match against AEL at the AEL FC Arena, Koutris was involuntarily involved in a comical incident after having gone down injured by a challenge just outside the penalty area.
 Unable to stand up, he was roughly loaded onto a stretcher by two stretcher bearers, who proceeded to drop him twice while carrying him outside, before unceremoniously dumping him at the side of the pitch.
 Ergotelis issued a formal complaint a few hours after the match had ended.
 The incident video went viral worldwide, and received coverage from major networks, such as BBC and the Telegraph, as well as being shown on The Ellen DeGeneres Show.